 - Hybrid Trailer: The word “hybrid” tells you all that you need to know about this travel trailer type.
 It’s a mix between a basic travel trailer and a tent trailer.
 With hard sides and collapsible ends, it has a solid construction and plenty of sleeping space.
 You can get one for an average of $30,000.

-- Truck Camper: This trailer type fits on the back of a pick-up truck while allowing you to also pull a boat or horse trailer.
+- Truck Camper: This trailer type fits on the back of a pick-up truck while also allowing you to pull a boat or horse trailer.
 It can sleep up to four people and costs an average of $25,000.
 Although a truck camper is compact, it can still be equipped with an air conditioner, a kitchen, and bathroom facilities.
 It can be detached and set up on jacks.

-What Is the Benefit of Owning a Travel Trailer?
+What is the Benefit of Owning a Travel Trailer?

-Travel trailers, as opposed to motorhomes, are made to be pulled behind your personal car or truck.
+Travel trailers, as opposed to motorhomes, are made to be pulled behind your car or truck.
 The benefit of a towable RV is the ability to unhitch it once you’re parked.
 I like to be able to pull into a space, set up camp, and then leave my trailer and belongings at the campground while I explore the area.

 I prefer driving down narrow, unpaved roads or along steep mountain passes without pulling a trailer.
 Nevertheless, I’m ready to sit by a campfire, watch a movie, and then snuggle into my comfy bed after the sun goes down.
 A towable trailer gives me the freedom to roam during the day and the convenience of comfortable accommodations at night.